 The Opportunity Economy series concludes with a conversation on U.S. Government contracting, which will be a particular area of economic focus given the $1.2 trillion recently approved by Congress.
-Womble Bond Dickinson attorneys Suzanne Boehm and Sarah Motley Stone joined Mary Karen Wills, Managing Director at the Berkeley Research Group, to examine both expanded opportunities for companies in Government contracting, as well as the unique challenges companies in this sector must keep in mind.
+Womble Bond Dickinson attorney Sarah Motley Stone and former firm attorney Suzanne Boehm joined Mary Karen Wills, Managing Director at the Berkeley Research Group, to examine both expanded opportunities for companies in Government contracting, as well as the unique challenges companies in this sector must keep in mind.
 Womble Bond Dickinson attorney Mark Henriques hosted the discussion, which took place on an episode of the “In-house Roundhouse” podcast.
 The article below is based on that conversation.

 - The new $1.2 trillion infrastructure bill will provide Government contracting opportunities for companies in a wide range of sectors.
 Industry insiders believe that the bill will create opportunities for companies not currently selling to the federal Government and new small businesses to bid for U.S. Government contracts.

 - However, many companies struggle with federal compliance requirements.
 Government contracts are highly detailed, can be difficult to decipher, and often incorporate additional requirements by reference—but must be strictly adhered to by prime contractors and often, their subcontractors.
 Companies need skilled guidance in Government contracts when bidding, executing and performing.

 - Compliance is key.
 There is increased DOJ enforcement activity to deter—and prosecute—anticompetitive and fraudulent conduct in the Government sector.
 Government contractors also face a mandate to self-report credible evidence of potential violations of certain civil and criminal violations, a unique requirement that commercial contractors outside the federal acquisition world do not face.